Learning to flock in open space by avoiding collisions and staying together: Results

 with the convenient choice of cost function parameters $a=\pi/4$ and $b=\sqrt{\pi}$, which fixes the minimum of the cost function at $\bar{\mathcal{A}}=\pi/4$.

 Since Voronoi cells at the group boundary have, by definition, an infinite area, corresponding to a vanishing cost function $\mathcal{L}$, our new choice highlights the cost/reward difference between agents located inside and those at the boundary of the flock.
 Therefore, actions resulting in agents moving from the boundary to the interior of the group will be strongly rewarded, while moving from the interior to the border is strongly penalized.
 Moreover, agents at the boundary get zero cost/reward for any action that does not move them to the inside of the flock, regardless of any change in the distance to their Voronoi neighbours.
-We have numerically tested this new learning scheme both for centralized and decentralized training, but we have not found any qualitative difference with cost/rewards based on the distance to neighbours.
-Agents still learn similar optimal policies leading to cohesive flocking, only with a slightly larger typical flock size, a consequence of the absence of reward for boundary agents that get closer to their neighbours.
+We have numerically tested this new learning scheme both for centralized and decentralized training, but we have not found any qualitative difference with cost/rewards based on the distance to neighbours, with agents still learning similar optimal policies leading to cohesive flocking, as shown for instance in Fig. \ref{Vornoi_vs_d}.